mj3b/cdfi-framework/README.md

 > the benchmark's purpose, scope, eight evaluation metrics, five use-case categories, and
 > eight-step methodology.

-The CDFI Framework is the evaluation governance layer of that project.
-Three roles built it.
+The CDFI Framework is the evaluation governance layer of this project.

 | Role | Person | Contribution |
 |------|--------|-------------|